Eudes Assis: Early life

-Assis had many siblings.
-His mother taught him about the preparation of fish and instilled a lover for "caiçara" cuisine.
-At 13 he started as a dishwasher at a restaurant in Camburi.
+Assis had eight brothers and five sisters.
+His mother taught him about the preparation of fish and instilled in him a love for "caiçara" cuisine.
+At 13, he started as a dishwasher at a restaurant in Camburi.

 Career

-In 2002, he joined as trainee in the famous Fasano Restaurant, in São Paulo.
-In 2006 he spent six months in France, at 'Le Cordon Bleu', 'school cooking,.[1]
-He matured in restaurants in Europe, and then spent four years as a chef aboard a private yacht visiting several countries, and learning about local cuisines.
+In 2002, he joined as trainee at the Fasano Restaurant in São Paulo.
+In 2006 he spent six months in France, at the culinary school Le Cordon Bleu.
+He continued working in restaurants in Europe, and then spent four years as a chef aboard a private yacht visiting several countries, and learning about local cuisines.
 This led him to emphasize the use of regional ingredients, like tapioca and bananas, local seafood and dried fish, typical of coastal regions and of the "caiçara" cuisine.
 He has collaborated with chefs including Ferran Adria, Alain Ducasse and Daniel Boulud.
 He is currently a chef in Restaurant Vinea Alphaville.

-Eudes Assis prefers to use only non-industrialized products, and is adept and diffuser about cooking called "comfort food", known as cooking from scratch.
+Eudes Assis prefers to use only non-industrialized products.

-Eudes also teaches at universities, offering classes about cuisine.
-He further acts as a culinary consultant.
+Eudes also teaches at schools, offering classes about cuisine.